MoserMichael/githubapitools/README.md

                         time resulution of views (for --show-views) (default: week)
 ```

+Also it gives you some visitor statistics, without having to use the google analytics spyware.
+(I am not using google analytics)
-this is what we get when running it on my humble efforts here ;-)
+This is what we get when running it on my humble efforts here ;-)

 ```
-name: duckduckbang stars:  20
+name: duckduckbang stars:  21
 name: jq-illustrated stars:  20
-name: kind-helper stars:  18
+name: kind-helper stars:  20
-name: cppcombinator stars:  16
+name: cppcombinator stars:  17
+name: s9k stars:  12
 name: cstuff stars:  11
-name: s9k stars:  11
 name: pythonimportplayground stars:  5
 name: myenv stars:  4
 name: pygamewrap stars:  3